_ We

 round he was permitted to take something to drink.

-_ Eighty-first Round - Walker came to the scratch at the
+Round - Walker came to the scratch at the

 call of time, and slogged at his opponent; his mug showed